Storage and processing of personal data

 You have the option at any time to revoke your consent to the storage of your data, email address and their use for the despatch of the newsletter, with effect for the future.
-HARTING provides you with a link in every newsletter for such revocation.
+We provide you with a link in every newsletter for such revocation.
 You also have the option to communicate your desire to revoke your consent in writing to be sent to the contact options listed in the legal notice.

 If you would like to use myHARTING, you must register by giving your email address (user name), a password of your choosing, the company name, company address, the country, language, surname and mode of address — any further details requested are not mandatory but can be supplied by you as additional information.
-HARTING uses the so-called double opt-in procedure for the registration, i.e. your registration will only be completed if you have already confirmed your registration via a confirmation email sent to you for this purpose by clicking on the link contained in it.
+We use the so-called double opt-in procedure for the registration, i.e. your registration will only be completed if you have already confirmed your registration via a confirmation email sent to you for this purpose by clicking on the link contained in it.
 If we do not receive your confirmation within 24 hours, your registration will be automatically deleted from our database.
 It is mandatory to provide the data specified above, while all other information can be provided voluntarily through the use of our portal.

-If you use myHARTING, we will store the data we require from you to provide this service until you deactivate your access.
+If you use myHARTING, we will store the data we require from you to provide this service until you deactivate your access according to Art.
+6 Para.
+1 lit. f GDPR.
 We will also store the details which you provide voluntarily for as long as you use myHARTING.
-You can view all your details in the protected customer area and if so desired, you can have them changed or deleted by HARTING.
+You can view all your details in the protected customer area and if so desired, you can have them changed or deleted by us.
 The legal basis is provided by Art.
 6 Para.
-1 a GDPR.
+1 lit. a GDPR.

 To prevent unauthorized access to your personal data by third parties, the connection is encrypted by means of TLS technology.